ccoenraets/salesforce-developer-workshop/Creating-the-Data-Model.md

 layout: module
 title: Module 2&#58; Creating the Data Model
 ---
-In this module, you create the custom objects that make up the data model for the MyConference application.
+In this module, you create the custom objects that make up the data model for the MyConference application:

+- A conference **Session** object
+- A **Speaker** object
+- A **Session_Speaker** object used to model the many-to-many relationship between Session and Speaker: A Session can have one or many speakers, and a speaker can have one to many sessions

 ![](https://github.com/ccoenraets/salesforce-developer-workshop/raw/master/images/schema.jpg)